Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Results

 where $|\boldsymbol{c}_{\textsf{train}}|$ is the number of training subjects.
 This quantity is dependent on the training set and we use it to compare across models generated in the leave-one-out process, since the percentile is a normalized quantity.

-Fig. \ref{fig_conf_thresh} shows how the normalized EAE changes as subjects with percentile ranked confidence scores below a threshold are removed.
-The EAE is computed for all subjects with confidence scores greater than the threshold $\tau$,
+Fig. \ref{fig_conf_thresh} shows how the normalized EAE changes as subjects with percentile ranked input likelihood scores below a threshold are removed.
+The EAE is computed for all subjects with percentile ranked input likelihood greater than the threshold $\tau$,

-where $N_\tau$ is the number of subjects with confidence score greater than the threshold, $p_s$ is the confidence percentile score for subject $s$, and $\text{EAE}_s$ is the EAE for subject $s$.
+where $N_\tau$ is the number of subjects with likelihood greater than the threshold, $p_s$ is the percentile for subject $s$, and $\text{EAE}_s$ is the EAE for subject $s$.
 In Fig. \ref{fig_conf_thresh}, the difference $E\left(0\right) - E\left(\tau\right)$ is shown.
 A threshold of $\tau=0$ corresponds to all subjects being included in the computation of the EAE.
 As the threshold is increased, fewer subjects are included and this consequentially results in a noisier portion of the curve.
-From the figure, we can see that for four of the outcome variables the general trend is downward, indicating that for these variables, higher confidence score is associated with lower error.
+From the figure, we can see that for four of the outcome variables the general trend is downward, indicating that for these variables, higher input likelihood is generally associated with lower error.

-To evaluate low and high regions of confidence, we choose to use a cutoff value of $\tau=0.5$ and compute EAE for subjects in the two resulting bins: lower than 0.5 and greater than or equal to 0.5.
-Table \ref{tbl_conf_lowhigh} shows the normalized EAE for the same set of variables that are shown in Table \ref{tbl_perf} under these two confidence score bins.
-This technique reveals that those subjects in the higher confidence bin have lower EAE than those in the lower confidence bin for most of these variables.
+To evaluate low and high regions of risk, we choose to use a cutoff value of $\tau=0.5$ and compute EAE for subjects in the two resulting bins: input likelihood lower than 0.5 and greater than or equal to 0.5.
+Table \ref{tbl_conf_lowhigh} shows the normalized EAE for the same set of variables that are shown in Table \ref{tbl_perf} using these two bins.
+This technique reveals that those subjects in the higher likelihood bin (more similar to the training set) have lower EAE than those in the lower bin for most of these variables.